-Some people believe that reducing testosterone can also have beneficial effects in individuals with autism.
-This is because they believe that some of the symptoms of autism are caused by toxins from heavy metals such as mercury.
+Some people think that reducing testosterone can also have beneficial effects in people on the autism spectrum.
+This is because they think that some of the symptoms of autism are caused by toxins from heavy metals such as mercury.

-They also believe that since androgens increase the toxicity of mercury, reducing the amount of testosterone will reduce the effects of that toxicity.
+They also think that since androgens increase the toxicity of mercury, reducing the amount of testosterone will reduce the effects of that toxicity.